cabloy/zova/zova-docs/guide/essentials/component/page.md

 ```

 1. Just import and use the `controller` bean, `render` bean and `style` bean in `index.vue` as well
+2. `useControllerPage` will automatically introduce an IOC container and inject the required bean instances into the container

 ## controller.ts